At Las Vegas debate, Republican Cruz may have a Trump problem

 But Trump has neither backed down nor has he dropped in national polls.
 The latest Reuters/Ipsos poll, completed after Trump's comments, showed him leading the field with support of 35 percent of Republican voters.
 Carson was second with 12 percent, followed by Cruz and former Florida Governor Jeb Bush, tied at 10 percent.

-Cruz, whose slicing rhetoric and tactics have made him few friends in the U.S. Senate, is emerging as a leading rival to Trump for the Republican nomination for the November 2016 presidential election thanks in part to his strong organization in Iowa and large campaign war chest.
+Cruz, whose slicing rhetoric and tactics have made him few friends in the U.S. Senate, is emerging as a leading rival to Trump for the Republican nomination for the November 2016 presidential election thanks to his strong organisation in Iowa and large campaign war chest.

 If Cruz wins Iowa's caucuses on Feb.
 1, he could be well-placed for a strong finish in New Hampshire's first-in-the-nation primary on Feb.
 9, and potentially a victory in South Carolina, next up on the primary calendar, where his conservative message plays well.

-All this should give Trump the incentive to go on the offense at the debate, which will begin at 9 p.m.
-EST on Tuesday (0200 GMT Wednesday).
+All this should give Trump the incentive to go on the offence at the debate, which will begin at 9 p.m.
+EST on Tuesday.

 "If you're a threat to him, he'll go after you," said Republican strategist Rick Wilson.
 "And as much as Cruz remains an acceptable figure for a lot of voters, the minute Trump goes after him he'll be thrown off the island in a hot second."